 In this directory, create a Batch File that calls the export.

 cd "C:\Program Files\acrolinx\feeds\acrolinx-term-transfer" transfer.bat --export --config 50days --user feeds --password "GJurv37-H" --server localhost --output "C:\Program Files\acrolinx\acrolinxIQ\server\www\output\feeds\50days.xml"

 Name of the user created for the automatic export

 Name of the feed file to be created

-The example batch file above creates a feed file
+The example batch file above creates the feed file

 In this example:

-The Windows Task Scheduler can be used to execute a program at a pre-defined time or after specified time intervals.
+You can use the Windows Task Scheduler to execute a program at a predefined time or after specified time intervals.
 The following screenshots show how to Schedule Tasks in Windows 7.

 Schedule a new task.

 The new task now appears in the list.